Bicycle Touring through Jura, France

 A theme throughout these holiday photos seems to be reflections, this bridge was during the first day after leaving the airport at Dole.
 The stormy clouds were quite imposing but I don’t remember there being a serious downpour, on that day at least.

-Jura is famous for its ‘grottos’, along with Comte, beautiful landscapes and lakes.
+Jura is famous for its ‘grottos’, along with Comte cheese, beautiful landscapes and lakes.
 This grotto is called ‘Grotte des Planches’ and about 5km from Arbois, where we were camping that night.
 The grotto was discovered in 1813 but only explored in the early 1900’s.
 There is something oppressing about being deep under the ground in a cave that is only beautiful because of the thousands of years it’s been closed off to man.
 This grotto sometimes has a river tumbling along the bottom but its existence is completely seasonal and dependent on rain/snow.

 Next, we camped at a campsite alongside Lac de Saint-Point, one of France’s largest natural lakes, its popular for water sports and relaxing.